lehrblogger/lehrblogger.com-octopress/source/_posts/2009-01-15-dreamhost-downtime.md

 categories:
   - admin
   - ITP
-excerpt: "\"DreamHost I love you, but you're bringing me down.\""
+blurb: "\"DreamHost I love you, but you're bringing me down.\""
-show_excerpt: true
+show_blurb: true
 ---
 If you tried to visit my site in the next few hours, it probably wasn't loading.
 DreamHost, the company doing my web hosting, had a [problem][1] at one of their data centers.
 You can see the block below when it was down (where I'm getting no visitors), from [Google Analytics][2] --